 My boyfriend and I are exploring our options as far as living together goes.
-He owns an apartment which is pretty tiny.
+He owns an apartment that is pretty tiny.
 Luckily, our Swedish friends have solutions to most of our issues!

 I was therefore thinking about getting a couch and replacing the armrests.
 For example, this beauty.

-I know that the legs are usually incorporated in the armrests, that’s why the KIVIK seems like a decent choice for this hack.
+I know that the legs are usually incorporated into the armrests; that’s why the KIVIK seems like a decent choice for this hack.

 However, has anyone ever done something like this before?
-I couldn’t find a similar project through the search page.
+I couldn’t find a similar project through the search.
 Can anyone tell me whether this can be easily done?
 I would love any advice from experienced hackers 🙂

 Thank you so much in advance!

-As far as sizes go, IKEA sells sofa beds with a chaise which will fit your space.
+As far as sizes go, IKEA sells sofa beds with a chaise that will fit your space.
 The SANDBACKEN and BRÅTHULT measure 212 cm wide.

-The KIVIK 3-seater with chaise which you linked to is, unfortunately, a little too big for your space, even without both armrests.
-It would be 232cm wide (280cm – 24cmx2), according to measurements below.
+The KIVIK 3-seater with chaise which you linked to, is, unfortunately, a little too big for your space, even without both armrests.
+It would be 232cm wide (280cm – 24cmx2), according to the measurements below.

 You can just buy the 2-seater section and the chaise lounge section and NOT get the armrests at all.
 No waste.